-At each IJF WJT event there are 2 independent assessors whose sole function is to evaluate the referees based on their knowledge of the rules, their performance during each contest and the number of times corrections need to be made.
+At each IJF WJT event there are two (2) independent assessors whose sole function is to evaluate the referees based on the referee's knowledge of the rules, their performance during each contest.
 The best referees from the preliminaries, on that day, are selected for the final block.
 At the end of the competition each referee is given an evaluation (score).
 This score is then added to the IJF referee ranking list.

-No one shall exercise the function of a referee during the events organised by the IJF or Continental Union if he holds the position of National Federation President, coach, doctor, official of the national team, National Refereeing Director and /or is responsible for the selection of the referees and of their evaluation; except National Federations Referee Directors can referee at cadet and junior continental cups and competitions excluding Continental Championships (IJF Executive Committee decision 17 January 2019).
+No one shall exercise the function of a referee during the events organised by the IJF or Continental Union if he holds the position of National Federation President, coach, doctor, official of the national team, National Refereeing Director and /or is responsible for the selection of the referees and of their evaluation.

+Exception: National Federations Referee Directors can referee at cadet and junior continental cups and competitions excluding Continental Championships (IJF Executive Committee decision 17 January 2019).